Judge Dredd (IDW Publishing)

-Judge Dredd is a comic book series by IDW Publishing, based on the character of Judge Dredd from the British comic magazines 2000 AD and Judge Dredd Megazine.
+Judge Dredd is a comic book series by American company IDW Publishing, based on the character of Judge Dredd from the British comic magazines 2000 AD and Judge Dredd Megazine.
 The series is made up of an ongoing series, Judge Dredd, and occasionally a miniseries.
 There is also a third series, titled Judge Dredd - Classics, which is a republishing, in color, of the original British stories and is not part of the IDW continuity.

 Judge Dredd

 In November 2012, IDW Publishing began the Judge Dredd monthly series written by Duane Swierczynski and illustrated by Nelson Daniel.
 The series ended after 30 issues.

 The series included several long-term plot elements, such as rebelling robots, a Judge serial killer and the moon Titan, where ex-Judges go.

 Judge Dredd – Year One

 The four-issue mini-series Judge Dredd – Year One began publishing in March 2013, and is set during Dredd's first year as a judge.
+Written by Matt Smith, art by Simon Coleby.